Howard Whittemore Memorial Library

 243 Church St.

-The Howard Whittemore Memorial Library was built to honor John Howard Whittemore Jr. (John Howard Whittemore’s son).
-Born February 24, 1872, Howard (as he was referred to) passed away at the age of 15 years old on May 28, 1887.
-A plaque in the library reads: "When death strikes down the innocent and young, for every fragile form from which he sets the panting spirit free, a hundred virtues rise in shapes of mercy, charity and love, to walk the world and bless it."
+The Howard Whittemore Memorial Library was built as a lasting memorial to John Howard Whittemore Jr., the beloved son of John Howard Whittemore.
+Born on February 24, 1872, Howard, as he was known to his family, passed away at just fifteen years of age on May 28, 1887.
+His death profoundly affected both his family and the Naugatuck community.
+A memorial plaque inside the library reflects this sense of loss and purpose, reading, “When death strikes down the innocent and young, for every fragile form from which he sets the panting spirit free, a hundred virtues rise in shapes of mercy, charity and love, to walk the world and bless it.”

-The grand entrance is framed by fluted Ionic columns and bronze lampstands.
-Above, the design includes a low drum crowning the roof, ringed with anthemion antefixae, and a larger antefix above the pediment.
+The grand entrance is defined by a portico framed with fluted Ionic columns and bronze lampstands.
+Above the entrance, the roof is crowned by a low drum encircled with anthemion antefixae, with a larger antefix positioned above the pediment, adding refined classical detail to the exterior.

 United States Department of the Interior National Park Service (June 22, 1999) - Naugatuck Center Historic District National Register of Historic Places Inventory